Download

 Op.
 40 was composed in 1878 and dedicated to Pyotr's brother Modest.
 No. 9 is a revised version of the Waltz written in 1876.
 No. 10 is based on the Danse Russe in the ballet Swan Lake.

 Mikhail Pletnev spoke of performing the cycle: "When I play this music I seem to become immersed in the atmosphere in which the composer lived, as if I am reading his diary or memories.
-And a new facet of Tchaikovsky's perception of life opens up to me, reflected in his music."
-Indeed, Pletnev's performance of Tchaikovsky's pieces is the great artist's view
+And a new facet reflected in Tchaikovsky's music opens up to me".
+Pletnev's respect for Tchaikovsky's music can be sensed in his meticulous adherence to the most minute details of the text.
+However, this is not pedantry; it is the insight of a musician, which brings to mind Arthur Rubinstein's words: "Performance is the second creation".
+The pianist reveals to us a new understanding of Tchaikovsky's music Pletnev's Tchaikovsky is a great artistic event, not only in the pianist's own biography, but in the history of interpretation of Tchaikovsky's piano works.

 Pletnev was born in Archangelsk, Russia, in a family of musicians and displayed exceptional musical talent from a very early age.
 Growing up in Kazan, he entered the Moscow Central School of Music at the age of 13 and, in 1974 - the Moscow Conservatory, where he studied piano under Jakob Flier and Lev Vlasenko.
 Pletnev was the Gold Medal and First Prize winner of the 1978 Tchaikovsky International Competition in Moscow when he was only 21.
-His prize earned him early international recognition and, in 1988, an invitation from President Gorbachev to perform at the Russia - USA summit in
+His prize earned him early international recognition and, in 1988, an invitation from President Gorbachev to perform at the Russia - USA summit in Washington.

-of Nutcracker and Sleeping Beauty Suites (both works he also performs as a conductor) were selected along with his performance of The Second Piano Concerto and The Seasons for the 1998 anthology "Great Pianists of the 20th Century".
+Tchaikovsky most probably is Pletnev's favourite composer.
+His transcriptions for piano of Nutcracker and Sleeping Beauty Suites (both works he also performs as a conductor) were selected along with his performance of The Second Piano Concerto and The Seasons for the 1998 anthology "Great Pianists of the 20th Century".

 BBC Music Magazine called his interpretations "piano playing at its greatest... this performance alone would be enough to secure Pletnev a place among the greatest pianists ever known".